Adamskoullos/ProDev/README.md

 * **Live Chat**: Bringing it all together and focusing the conversation is the built in real-time chat feature allowing team members to quickly discuss and respond to different tasks and issues.

-Overall the application is designed to be used within a developers daily operations and thus be mostly displayed for long periods of time via a laptop or desktop screen.
-For this reason there is a dark mode option within the ui.
+As the application is designed to be on a developers screen in conjunction with their code editor for long periods of time, the dark theme is the default mode, however this can be toggled directly in the main dashboard.

 --------------------------------------------------